manojexamai/CSharpConcepts/src/DotNetConcepts/Demo_DemoDbWebApi/Readme.txt

 01. Add the Angular TS Client Project
 02. Open View > Terminal.
 And either in "Power Shell" OR "Developer Command Prompt" navigate to the "Project" folder using the "CD" command.
-03. Next, add the Service to the DI container.
-Run the following command:
-        > ng generate service services/category
-    This will create the following two files in the "services" folder: src/app/services/category.spec.ts
-        src/app/services/category.ts
-04. Rename the "category.ts" file to "category.service.ts"
-    And move the interface to its own file "category.model.ts".
-04. Now add support for HttpClientModule in the application in the "src/app/app-module.ts" file:
+03. Now add support for HttpClientModule in the application in the "src/app/app-module.ts" file:
         ...
         // Import the HttpClientModule class
         import { provideHttpClient } from '@angular/common/http';